Call Detail

 Accepted Artwork Drop-off:

 • Kona - Kona Frame Shop Parking Lot*: Friday, August 29, at 10:00am.
-Artwork must be less than 40" x 40" with wrapping to be eligible.
+Note: To be eligible for Kona drop-off, Artwork must be less than 40" x 40" and securely wrapped for transport.

 • Off Island work must be received by Friday, August 29.
-Please see Shipping Details section below for more information.
+IMPORTANT: All shipped artwork MUST follow additional Shipping Requirements listed below.

 Opening Reception: Friday, September 5, 5:00 - 7:00 pm.